-The reason for doing this is that all the user cares about is the function sqrt.
-The internal details can be hidden, as they are here.
-Actually, it would be even better to write the code in a way that accurately reflects the call graph, like this:
+- All the user cares about is the function sqrt. - The internal details can be hidden, as they are here. - Actually, it would be even better to write the code in a way that accurately reflects the call graph, like this: